LAAC-LSCP/ChildProject/docs/source/vandam.rst

 .. code:: bash

-   mkdir metadata
-   mkdir -p recordings/raw
-   mkdir annotations
-   mkdir extra
-   touch extra/.gitignore # Make sure the directory is present even though it's empty
+   mkdir metadata # Create the metadata subfolder mkdir -p recordings/raw # Create the subfolders for raw recordings mkdir annotations # Create the subfolder for annotations mkdir extra # Create the subfolder for extra data (that are neither metadata, recordings or annotations) touch extra/.gitignore # Make sure the directory is present even though it's empty

 Then, download the original data-set from HomeBank.